 To provide another example, if you click into any of the recent transactions by clicking view details.

-Moreover, when you click the tracking Bitcoin transactions details, there are two main sections:
+Moreover, when you click the tracking Bitcoin and Ethereum transactions details, there are two main sections:

 • In the next section, you will see the number of outputs and inputs for this transaction along with its value in BTC or BCH and selected currency for display.